 What about BMI, ASCAP, and other performing rights?

-What about copyright?
-Other intellectual property rights?
+What about copyright or intellectual property rights?

-Where does Frog Peak sell its items?
+Who buys Frog Peak items?

 Why can't I just do the same thing myself with a photocopy machine, a computer, a post office box?

 You can, and we hope you will.
 One of our goals in starting Frog Peak was to provide an example of how this DIY approach to experimental music and independent publishing works.
 Nothing makes us happier than lots of interesting artists taking control of their work in this and similar ways.